2012 AAA Texas 500

-The 2012 AAA Texas 500 was a NASCAR Sprint Cup Series stock car race held on November 4, 2012, at Texas Motor Speedway in Fort Worth, Texas.
+The 2012 AAA Texas 500 was a NASCAR Sprint Cup Series race held on November 4, 2012, at Texas Motor Speedway in Fort Worth, Texas.
 Contested over 334 laps on the 1.5-mile (2.4 km) asphalt quad-oval, it was the 34th race of the 2012 Sprint Cup Series season, as well as the 8th race in the ten-race Chase for the Sprint Cup, which ends the season.
 Jimmie Johnson of Hendrick Motorsports won the race, his 5th win of the season.
 Brad Keselowski finished second, and Kyle Busch third.

 Report

 Background

 Texas Motor Speedway, the race track where the race was held.

-Texas Motor Speedway is one of ten intermediate tracks to hold NASCAR races; the others are Atlanta Motor Speedway, Kansas Speedway, Chicagoland Speedway, Darlington Raceway, Homestead Miami Speedway, New Hampshire Motor Speedway, Kentucky Speedway, Las Vegas Motor Speedway, and Charlotte Motor Speedway.
+Texas Motor Speedway is one of ten intermediate tracks to hold NASCAR races.
 The standard track at Texas Motor Speedway is a four-turn quad-oval track that is 1.5 mi long.
 The track's turns are banked at 24 degrees, while the front stretch, the location of the finish line, is five degrees.
 The back stretch, opposite of the front, also has a five degree banking.
 The racetrack has seats for 191,122 spectators.

 Before the race, Jimmie Johnson led the Drivers' Championship with 2,291 points, and Brad Keselowski stood in 2nd with 2,289 points.
 Clint Bowyer followed in 3rd with 2,265 points, three points ahead of Kasey Kahne and 23 ahead of Denny Hamlin in 4th and 5th.
 Jeff Gordon with 2,237 was nine points ahead of Martin Truex Jr., as Matt Kenseth with 2,226 points, was four points ahead of Greg Biffle and six ahead of Tony Stewart.
 Kevin Harvick and Dale Earnhardt Jr. was 11th and 12th with 2,203 and 2,151 points, respectively.

 In the Manufacturers' Championship, Chevrolet was leading with 222 points, 25 points ahead of Toyota.
 Ford, with 164 points, was 21 points ahead of Dodge in the battle for 3rd.
 Stewart is the defending race winner after winning the event in 2011.